 Openpilot vs Tesla Autopilot

 Then there is an interesting, in-depth side-by-side comparison of a slightly older openpilot version with Tesla Autopilot below.

-While this is very interesting, the functionality is heavily dependant on the vehicle, so the market is likely fairly small, especially as auto manufacturers begin to include more of these features themselves in the coming years.
+While this is very impressive, the functionality is heavily dependant on the vehicle, so the market is likely fairly small, especially since you have to install it yourself and auto manufacturers are including more of these features themselves in the coming years.

 We love self-driving technology and the open-source community around this project, but this is probably best-suited for technology-savvy drivers who enjoy hacking their car and want a bit more of the Tesla Autopilot-like experience in their everyday driving.